Death of Thomas Kelly: Appeal

 In response to public outcry, the original sentence was appealed in 2014 by the Director of Public Prosecutions on behalf of the Crown.
 The appeal contended that the original sentence was "manifestly inadequate" and failed to consider the need for general deterrence.
 Other grounds of the appeal included errors in the examination and classification of Loveridge's crimes.
-A hearing was held in the NSW Court of Criminal Appeal on May 7, 2014, and was conducted by a three-judge panel lead by Chief Justice Thomas Bathurst.
+A hearing was held in the NSW Court of Criminal Appeal on 7 May 2014, and was conducted by a three-judge panel led by Chief Justice Thomas Bathurst.
 The hearing found several errors in the original sentence imposed by Justice Campbell.
 The Crown overturned the previous legal ruling to uphold the grounds of the appeal and re-sentenced Loveridge for all five of his offences.
 He was handed down a seven-year non-parole internment for the death of Kelly, while the overall penalty was increased to a minimum term of ten years and two months.
-He will be eligible for parole on November 18, 2022.
+He was eligible for parole on 18 November 2022.
 In reasoning the outcomes of the appeal, the judges issued a statement:"The use of lethal force against a vulnerable, unsuspecting and innocent victim on a public street in the course of alcohol-fuelled aggression … called for express and demonstrable application of the element of general deterrence as a powerful factor on sentence in this case".